 The Study of the 《Yi Jing-The Book of Changes》

-Today’s ‘Book of Changes’ is the joint completion of a monumental historical work by China’s three Great Sages, composed respectively in three great parts, ‘Changes’, ‘Classic’, and ‘Commentaries’.
+Today’s ‘Book of Changes’ is the joint completion of a monumental historical work by China’s three Great Sages, composed in three great parts respectively, ‘Changes’, ‘Classic’, and ‘Commentaries’.

-“The Sun and Moon act as Changes, images of Yin and Yang.”
+“The Sun and Moon act as the Changes, images of the Yin and the Yang.”

-‘The sun and moon act as the changes,
+‘The sun and the moon act as the changes,

 softness and hardness mutually push each other’.